 People who regularly spend time outside are happier, healthier, and even smarter than those who do not.

-How did RI Families in Nature start?
+How did Rhode Island Families in Nature start?

 In September 2008, I saw author and child-advocate Richard Louv speak about his bestselling book, Last Child in the Woods.
 In this ground-breaking work, Louv connects the lack of nature in our children’s lives to obesity, attention disorders, depression, and a whole lot more.
 He even coined a new term to describe the trend: nature deficit disorder.
 Learn more here.

 Louv’s book and talk inspired me to encourage families – including my own! – to spend more time outdoors and explore Rhode Island’s many beautiful natural places.

 Please feel free to contact me if you have any questions or comments; if you need any help enjoying the great outdoors or hitting the trails; or to learn more about wholesale or bulk sales of our hiking guide.